The 7 Best iPhone and iPad Apps to Learn Sign Language

 If at all possible, practice the language with someone who signs fluently, and allow these iOS apps to supplement your education.
-Though we are aware that sign language is not universal, the market is heavily skewed towards American Sign Language (ASL), and good apps for non-ASL signing are somewhat hard to find.
-If you know of any good apps for other languages, please let us know in the comments section.
+Though sign language is not universal, the market for apps is heavily skewed towards ASL.
+There are also a number of great Android apps to help you learn sign language .

-Best for: Basic ASL alphabet.
+Best for: Strengthening your ASL vocabulary.

 Best for: Language immersion via the keyboard.

-ASL Dictionary ($4.99)
+5. ASL Dictionary

 Best for: All-purpose reference.

-Marlee Signs (Free, In-App Purchases)
+6. Marlee Signs

 Best for: Basic visual learning.